 (from about 12 lemons)

-To Make The Rosemary Simple Syrup: Combine sugar, half of the water, and all the rosemary (sprigs and leaves) in a medium saucepan and bring to a simmer over medium heat.
+Make The Rosemary Simple Syrup: Combine sugar, half of the water, and all the rosemary (sprigs and leaves) in a medium saucepan and bring to a simmer over medium heat.
 When sugar is dissolved, remove from heat, and add remaining water.
 Set aside until flavor is well steeped (it should have a strong rosemary flavor but not taste bitter), about 30 minutes.

 The rosemary syrup can be made up to 1 week in advance.
 Cool to room temperature, then strain off rosemary, and store refrigerated in an airtight container.

-To Prepare Teh Watermelon Juice: Meanwhile, cut watermelon rind off and discard then cut watermelon flesh into 1-inch pieces.
+Prepare The Watermelon Juice: Meanwhile, cut watermelon rind off and discard then cut watermelon flesh into 1-inch pieces.
 Process watermelon in batches in a food processor until very smooth.
 Fill 1/2 to 3/4 full — it will take about 4 to 5 batches to puree.
 Be careful to not over fill the food processor, otherwise liquid will overflow.
 Strain twice through a sieve to remove pulp.

-To Make The Watermelon Lemonade: Place the berries in a large pitcher and smash on the berries with the back of a wooden spoon to roughly break up.
+Make The Watermelon Lemonade: Place the berries in a large pitcher and smash on the berries with the back of a wooden spoon to roughly break up.
 Add watermelon juice, simple syrup, and lemon juice and stir to combine.
 Place in the refrigerator to chill thoroughly, at least 2 hours.

 For an individual serving, fill a glass halfway with ice, fill 2/3 with lemonade then top with sparkling water, stir to combine, and serve.
 Or, to serve all the lemonade at once, add sparkling water to lemonade, stir to combine then serve over ice.